 While on the ledge, you have a few options.
 The normal getup, a ledge roll, a ledge jump, and a ledge attack.
 You can also drop off the ledge and act instantly by holding down.
 By smashing the control stick away from the ledge, you can drop off and walljump, allowing you to edge-guard while maintaining your double jump.

 When landing an aerial attack you have some options of what do to.
 There is the default landing animation for every move.
 By pressing the shield buttons shortly before hitting the ground, you can cancel half of the landing animation, allowing you to follow up with whatever you choose.
 Alternatively, there is a "Landing Special" move that each character has.
 This move can only be activated when you did NOT cancel the landing animation.
 These moves can vary between each character, each with their own style and use-cases.

-A new mechanics to Melee Masters is Movement Ledge Canceling.
-Normally, when performing an attack while on the ledge, the ledge stops your movement.
+A new mechanic to Melee Masters is Movement Edge Canceling.
+Normally, when performing an attack while on the edge of a platform, the ledge stops your movement so you can complete the action.
 By pressing the shield button down, you can instantly cancel the attack that was stopped on the ledge and slide off, allowing you to act immediately.

 Recovery Ledge Canceling

 A different type of Ledge Cenceling is Recovery Ledge Canceling.
 If you land with enough sideways velocity near a ledge, that momentum will carry you off the ledge, canceling the recovery animation and allowing you to act instantly.

 - When will the Alpha be available?

 - What Platforms will this be available for?